Azure/azure-quickstart-templates/100-marketplace-sample/README.md

 createUiDefinition.json is also included.

-Before submitting the Marketplace, the following steps will need to be performed
+Before submitting to Marketplace, the following steps will need to be performed

 - Rename ```azuredeploy.json``` to ```mainTemplate.json```
 - Rename ```azuredeploy.parameters.json``` to ```mainTemplate.parameters.json```